pumatertion/bleicker.framework.base/README.md

 * To make it a singleton just register it as this: ObjectManager::makeSingleton(MyClassInterface::class);
 * Getting the Object everywhere in your Code with ObjectManager::get(MyClassInterface::class);

+### TypeConverter ###
+TypeConverter can be used to convert some source to a defined target type.
+* Register a TypeConverter with Converter::register('registrationFormDto', new RegistrationFormDtoConverter());
+* Convert a source: Converter::convert($postData, RegistrationFormDtoConverter::class);

 #### Access Security ###
 To secure a Controller::Action you can add a Vote to the AccessVoter Object.
 The Vote receives a Closure wich could be anything you want.
 The arguments